workamiracle/LonelyGuyPiny/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-<h4>I am a ✨Senior Software Developer✨ who has been working in this field for 6 years.</h3>
+<h4>I am a ✨Senior Software Developer✨ with over 6 years of experience.</h3>
 - 💬 Feel free to reach out to me when you think I can help you.<br/>
 - 📫 How to reach me: lonelyguypiny@gmail.com
 <br />